TUM-ITR/bayesian-agent-behavior/README.md

 │
 └── README.md
 ```
-EXAMPLE 1: LQ DIFFERENTIAL GAME
+## Example 1: LQ differential game

 File:
 example_LQ_bayes_identification_prediction.m

-Description:
+### Description

 This script simulates a two-player continuous-time linear–quadratic
 differential game with reference tracking.

 It demonstrates:

-Online Bayesian estimation of value-function parameters and diagonal cost
+- Online Bayesian estimation of value-function parameters and diagonal cost
   matrices

-Reconstruction of feedback controllers from posterior means
+- Reconstruction of feedback controllers from posterior means

-Behaviour prediction:
+- Behaviour prediction:

-future state trajectories
+  - future state trajectories

-future control trajectories
+  - future control trajectories

-uncertainty propagation via Monte Carlo sampling
+  - uncertainty propagation via Monte Carlo sampling

-Key features:

-Linear dynamics with two control channels

-Gaussian priors on unknown cost parameters

-Recursive Bayesian regression

-Posterior-based prediction of closed-loop behaviour

-Notes:
+### Notes

-The closed-loop ODE is written in terms of the deviation from the reference
+- The closed-loop ODE is written in terms of the deviation from the reference:

       x_dev(t) = x(t) - x_ref(t)

   and this deviation is used implicitly throughout the script.

-Cross-control cost terms are set to zero (R12 = R21 = 0).
+- Cross-control cost terms are set to zero (R12 = R21 = 0).

-EXAMPLE 2: NONLINEAR 1D DIFFERENTIAL GAME (PAPER EXAMPLE)
+---

+## Example 2: Nonlinear 1D differential game (paper example)

 File:
 example_NL_bayes_identification_prediction.m

-Description:
+### Description

 This script reproduces the 1D nonlinear two-player differential game used in
 the paper.

 The nonlinear dynamics take the form:

       x_dot = f(x) + g1(x) u1 + g2(x) u2

 The example mirrors the objectives of the LQ case, while emphasizing conceptual
 clarity.

-What this example shows:

-Offline computation of a high-order reference solution (ground truth)

-Online Bayesian estimation of:

-truncated value-function weights

-scalar state-cost parameters

-Posterior analysis:

-parameter convergence

-relative estimation errors

-uncertainty-aware value-function reconstruction (mean ± 2σ)

-Notes:
+### Notes

-Although the system is scalar, the formulation is compatible with a matrix
+- Although the system is scalar, the formulation is compatible with a matrix
   viewpoint: g1(x) and g2(x) are treated as 1×1 matrices.

-Constant factors in the optimal control laws depend on the chosen feature
+- Constant factors in the optimal control laws depend on the chosen feature
   normalization and match the paper’s formulation.

-REQUIREMENTS
+---

+## Requirements

-MATLAB (tested with recent versions)
+- MATLAB (tested with recent versions)

-Optimization Toolbox (required for lsqnonlin)
+- Optimization Toolbox (required for lsqnonlin)

-No third-party dependencies
+- No third-party dependencies

-HOW TO RUN
+---

+## How to run

-Clone the repository and add it to your MATLAB path.
+1. Clone the repository and add it to your MATLAB path.

-Run one of the example scripts:
+2. Run one of the example scripts:

        example_LQ_bayes_identification_prediction

    or

        example_NL_bayes_identification_prediction

-Figures will be generated automatically.
+3. Figures will be generated automatically.
 Plotting can be disabled via flags
    inside the scripts.

-INTENDED AUDIENCE
+---

+## Intended audience

 This code is intended for:

-readers of the accompanying paper,
+- readers of the accompanying paper,

-researchers working on learning and inference in differential games,
+- researchers working on learning and inference in differential games,

-users interested in Bayesian identification and prediction in continuous-time
+- users interested in Bayesian identification and prediction in continuous-time
   control.

 The focus is clarity and reproducibility, not toolbox generality.

-CITATION
+---

+## Citation

 If you use this code in your work, please cite the associated paper:

-[ Citation to be added ]

-CONTACT
+Bianchin, F., Lefringhausen, R. and Hirche, S., 2026.
+Online Bayesian Learning of Agent Behavior in Differential Games. arXiv preprint arXiv:2601.05087.
+---

+## Contact

-For questions or issues related to the code, please contact the authors.
+For questions or issues related to the code, please contact the authors: francesco.bianchin@tum.de